ztlbells/cs269-nlp-4-ml/summary/effective-way-for-GK.md

 | Accuracy | 49.38% | 28.60% |

 ### Neural Network (NN)
 Permanent-Provisional Memory Network(PPMN) is introduced in this paper as NN approach, which is designed to handle the joint inference between background knowledge and question stems in GKHMC.
-The diagram of PPMN is shown in Figure 2.
+The diagram of PPMN[(source code)][15] is shown in Figure 2.

 ![](https://github.com/ztlbells/cs269-nlp-4-ml/blob/master/summary/F2.png?raw=true)
 *Figure 2: Diagram of PPMN*